scoskey/m0037/notes.md

 2. Konig's lemma
 3. The space $2^{\mathbb N}$ is compact

 This gives some some explanation of the reason for the name of the compactness theorem.
 Of course, it is also possible to prove each of the three of these results directly.
+We invite the reader to find such proofs in our references or else look for them yourself.

-We remark that we have only proved the compactness theorem when there are a *countable* number of propositional variable symbols in our language $P_1,P_2,\ldots$.
-The compactness theorem remains true when there are an uncountable number of propositional symbols, but this result is stronger and the proof is different.
+We should acknowledge that we have only proved the compactness theorem when there is a *countable* set of propositional variable symbols in our language $P_1,P_2,\ldots$.
+The compactness theorem remains true when there is an uncountable set of propositional symbols.
+This statement is stronger, and some of the steps of the proof will be different.

 ### 3. Set theory as a foundation